 More than just a number

-People data will still be high on peoples radar in 2020, but how can you best utilise the information you have?
+Data will still be high on people’s radar in 2020, but how can you best utilise the information you have?
 Whether it’s insights into how you and your team learn, predicting performance in new candidates or assessing critical thinking abilities, at TalentLens we can help you get the insights you need to make the best hiring decision for your company.
 If you’re not sure where to start, take a look at our BPS approved training courses, or ask us about our range of consultancy services.

 First impressions count, and that also means the impression organisations make pre-interview.
 87% of candidates say a great recruitment experience can change their mind about a company they once doubted.